• About Me

 ioquake3 in a container

-2022-01-06 5 min read technology Games Ronny Trommer
+January 6, 2022 5 min read Technology Games How-To Ronny Trommer

 Once upon a time, people had no internet access, or it was very expensive and slow.
 To have some fun, they spent weekends with their friends and hung out playing games over a local area network.
 It was so much fun it gained some interest and the space from your friends house was just too small for all the people.
 Parents and families went crazy and electric bills went through the roof.
 Locations got bigger and peoples needed a bit more advanced networks and dedicated servers.
 You started writing your first programs managing tournaments and automating dedicated servers. … it was long before we talked about something like Ansible or Salt Stack :)